Evidence-Based Addiction Treatment Therapies in Ohio

 Family Therapy

-We value and encourage feedback and participation from families, and other supportive individuals, to maintain social connections and support.
+Family Therapy helps rebuild trust, improve communication, and strengthen relationships by involving loved ones in the healing process.
+We value and encourage feedback and participation from families and other supportive individuals to maintain social connections and support.
 It is also an important part of recovery to work on issues within the family dynamic.

 Medication-Assisted Therapy (MAT)